betfair-datascientists/betfair-datascientists.github.io/src/autoTools/grussKellyStake.md

 **Calculating the Kelly stake**

-As explained in the [Kelly Criterion staking strategy Betfair page](https://www.betfair.com.au/hub/staking-kelly-criterion/), the formula to claculate the Kelly stake is:
+As explained [here](https://en.wikipedia.org/wiki/Kelly_criterion), the formula to claculate the Kelly stake is:

 ```(BP-Q)/B```
 Where B is the odds you are getting -1 (because we're using decimal odds), P is the likelihood of the bet winning and Q is the probability of losing (or 1 – P).